nabetse00/batery_model_SLA/README.md

 * mean error is: 0.3644%

 For our purposes 1% error is aceptable.
+See [1 cell notebook](./model.ipynb.py) for more details.

-Implemetation in LT spice is realised by:
+## Implemetation in LT spice is realised by:
 * clamps with `ideal diodes`
 * 1 Meg paralled resistor minimal current for charging:
 $$